FireCMS is an open source headless CMS and admin panel built by developers for developers.

 FireCMS was built with Firebase/Firestore as the default backend, but nothing

 StorageSource and override the default implementations.

 FireCMS works as a complete app that is in charge of creating the views that you define based on your collections and entity schemas.
 It handles navigation for you as well as authentication and login.

-However, there is a lot of room to customization, including custom top level views, custom schema views, and custom fields for your entity properties, in case the basic use cases we include don't suit your needs.
+However, there is a lot of room to customization, including custom top level views, custom entity views, and custom fields for your entity properties, in case the basic use cases we include don't suit your needs.

 In the simplest case, you will want to create some properties, include them in an entity collection, include it in a collection and include that in a CMS instance.

-The entry point for setting up a FireCMS app based on Firebase is the
+The entry point for setting up a FireCMS app based on Firebase is

-This component is in charge of building a full FireCMS instance, using Firebase Auth,
+This component is in charge of building a full FireCMS instance, using Firebase

 Firestore, and Firebase Storage as backend services.